fluidml/fluidml/README.md

 2. Navigate into the cloned directory (contains the setup.py file),
 3. Execute `$ pip install .`

+**Note:** To run demo examples, execute `$ pip install .["examples"]` to install the additional requirements.

 ### **Minimal Example**

 This minimal toy example showcases how to get started with FluidML.
-For real machine learning examples, check the "Examples" section.
+For real machine learning examples, check the "Examples" section below.

-1. **Basic imports:** First we import fluidml
+1. **Basic imports:** First we import necessary classes from FluidML

 ```Python
 from fluidml import Flow, Swarm